Read My Hands-On Gorilla Bow Review & Embrace Your Inner Tarzan

 Another thing with resistance bands that I felt the Gorilla Bow had an advantage: for some resistance band exercises you need a door anchor.

 What if you don’t want to fuss with setting up the anchor or work out by a door, or you want to go outside & train?
-In that regard, the Gorilla Bow is much more convenient to use.
+In that regard, the Gorilla Bow is more convenient to use.

 Price and Long-Term Value